-Repo agents don’t have free rein when it comes to taking possession of your car, truck, motorcycle, boat or RV.
-They can’t use physical force, threaten to use force, or enter your property without your permission.
+Repo agents don’t have free rein when it comes to taking possession of your car, truck, motorcycle, etc. They can’t use physical force, threaten to use force, or enter your property with your permission.

-This means they can’t enter your home without your invitation or access a locked garage or fence unless you give them the OK.
+This means they can’t enter your home without your invitation or accessed a locked garage or fence unless you give them the OK.

 If you believe that a repo agent broke these rules or the repossession was improperly carried out, take these steps to document the process:

-- Write a statement that explains how the repossession unfolded: date, time, name of the repo company, a description of the agent, notes of statements made and actions taken.
+Write a statement that explains how the repossession unfolded: time, date, name of the repo company, a description of the agent, etc.

 - Take photos of the agent’s truck.
 The photos should include their vehicle’s license plate, company name and contact information.

-- Take a photo of your odometer and the interior and exterior of your vehicle so you have a record of its condition.
+- Take a photo of your odometer and your vehicle so you have a record of its condition.

-- Request a police report that details the incident, with the names of the officers who came to the scene.
+- Get a police report that details the incident.
+Get the names of the officers who responded.

 How Can I Get My Car Back?

-A bank, credit union or finance company can repossess a vehicle if there’s a default, whether the borrower made late or partial payments, missed payments, had a lapse in car insurance coverage or a co-borrower passed away.
+A bank, credit union or finance company can repossess a vehicle if there’s a default – late payments or partial payments – a lapse in car insurance coverage or following the death of the borrower.